Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-fglY9hmDe28.md

 ### Transcript

-> uh will zoop mba uh available at tier zero or later so at the moment uh zooping will be available yeah immediately from yeah immediately it's it's a core gameplay feature you don't have to research it or anything like that
+> will zoop mba, available at tier zero or later so at the moment, zooping will be available yeah immediately from yeah immediately it's it's a core gameplay feature you don't have to research it or anything like that